 Update from April 2021

 You have multiple options when it comes to repairing your books!
 Chromalabel's book repair corners and labels will help fix up the edges of a book.
-Our cloth book repair tape is incredibly sturdy and will last a very long time.
-The clear and stretchable BookGuard is great for repairing and protecting the spine of books.
+Our cloth book binding tape is incredibly sturdy and will last a very long time.
+The clear and stretchable BookGuard is great for protecting and repairing a book spine.
 If you're still not sure which is right for you, give us a call and we'll answer any questions!